dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 ### Classes

-In order to represent OOLang classes in MIL, MIL tuples are used.
+In order to represent OOLang classes, MIL tuples are used.
 Every class maps to a type, which is a tuple with two elements (which are tuples themselves) representing data fields and methods.
 Since MIL tuples have both width and depth subtyping, new data fields and/or methods can be added in subclasses and it will still be possible to work with a tuple representing a subclass object as if it were a tuple for a superclass object, for example, pass as function arguments, pattern match with the `case` expressions etc. Note that tuples for subclasses contain all of the superclass fields and methods before their own, if any.
-The inspiration for the representation of OOLang classes comes from \cite{TAPL}.
+The inspiration for the representation of OOLang classes comes from
+\cite{TAPL}.

 For every class definition three MIL functions are generated:

 * `new_ClassName_Data` function, which we call a *class data constructor function*.
-This is a function that creates a data part of the object tuple.
+This is a function that creates the data part of an object tuple.
   It contains generated code for field initialisation.
 The following example contains two class definitions in OOLang and two class data constructor function definitions in MIL: